PipitoneSamuele/Ecommerce/README.md

 # Ecommerce App

-## Open problems
+## Open problems and TODOs
-I'm having problems with the CORS policy, i tryed everything i saw online but nothing worked.
+- I'm having problems with the CORS policy, i tryed everything i saw online but nothing worked.
 As a temporary solution i installed an extension to block the CORS policy, and finally everything worked
+- Evaluate using github actions to automate the Docker pipeline

 ## How to dockerize
 - Build a correct Dockerfile